 1. Ask if you can get away from a “no claims” policy

 In line with our increased chances of getting ill and making a claim, any “no claims” discount on a private medical policy tends to decrease over time.
-The no claims method is used by many health insurance companies to recalculate health insurance premiums each year; the more claims you’ve made, the smaller your discount becomes, hence your premiums costing more.
+The no claims method is used by many health insurance companies to recalculate individual health insurance premiums each year; the more claims you’ve made, the smaller your discount becomes, hence your premiums costing more.

 This will hopefully change with the introduction of new regulations proposed by the FCA, and there are several health insurers who don’t factor “no claims” into the calculation.
 Instead, they work out premiums using what’s known as the “community rated” method.
 Customers are grouped together and premiums are calculated based on everyone in the group, so you’ll see the same level of increase whether you’re a “claimer” or a “non-claimer”.